The Garden Grazer

 • Salt: You can also add black pepper to taste.

-Preparing ingredients for salad in a large glass bowl before stirring together
+Overhead view of ingredients in a large glass bowl before mixing together

 Customizing

 Dressing: Add a teaspoon of pure maple syrup to help balance the flavors if desired.
 Or for extra lime flavor, add lime zest.
-(I prepare the dressing oil-free, but if you include oil in your diet, you can whisk in a tablespoon of good quality extra virgin olive oil.)
+(I keep the dressing oil-free, but if you include oil in your diet, you can whisk in a tablespoon of good quality extra virgin olive oil as well.)

 Serving

-Make-ahead: This dish is great made-ahead for meal prep, packed lunches, BBQs, picnics, and potlucks.
-Enjoy it as a salad or dip with tortilla chips!
+This dish is great made-ahead for meal prep, packed lunches, BBQs, picnics, and potlucks.
+Either enjoy it as a salad or dip with tortilla chips!
+(If you're preparing the salad ahead of time, you can wait and add the avocado right before serving.
+This helps keep it fresh.)

 Storing

-Close-up view of fiesta bean salad in a white bowl with serving spoon
+Close up view of fiesta bean salad with avocado and cilantro in a white serving bowl

-For more inspiration, also browse all vegan bean recipes or salad recipes.
+For more inspiration, also browse all vegan black bean recipes or salad recipes.

-Overhead view of vegan fiesta bean salad with cumin-lime dressing in a white bowl with lime slices
+Fiesta bean salad with cumin lime dressing in a white serving bowl with wooden spoons

 5 from 6 votes